Igloo Marine Ultra Cooler Review

 The Igloo Marine Ultra Cooler Series has gone through quite a few changes over the year.
 Most notably, the number of sizes has been reduced significantly.
 What was once known as being one of the larger collections of coolers of any series in the industry, Igloo has trimmed it down to a more manageable number.

-Despite the trimming that was performed, there are still plenty of sizes to choose from that span from the small range all the way up to quite large.
+Despite the trimming that was performed, there are still plenty of sizes to choose from that span from the small range up to quite large.
 The only sizes noticeable missing are huge coolers (ie 100+ quarts).
 This normally wouldn’t be an issue, but marine coolers oftentimes need to be on the larger side since the required storage volume tends to be higher.
+There are a lot of items that one would typically want to store in a marine cooler: fish, food, supplies, etc.

 That being said, it is still quite easy to find some of the older and larger coolers on many online marketplaces such as Amazon.
-In fact, you should have no problem finding sizes up to the massive 162-quart options.
-We just wanted to note that, as of the writing of this article, Igloo apparently no longer carries these other sizes from their site.
+You should have no problem finding sizes up to the massive 162-quart options.
+We just wanted to note that, as of the writing of this article, Igloo no longer carries these other sizes from their site.
 If this changes in the future we will update this article accordingly.

 Igloo Marine Ultra Cooler Features

-One of the most essential pieces to this is the UV-protected outer shells that are included on all Marine Ultra Coolers.
-This shield is a special coating that protects the cooler from fading and sun damage that can be common on coolers that are exposed to direct sunlight for long periods of time.
+One of the most essential pieces to this is the UV-protected outer shells that are included in all Marine Ultra Coolers.
+This shield is a special coating that protects the cooler from fading and sun damage that can be common on coolers that are exposed to direct sunlight for long periods.

 Another benefit of this outer protective shell is that it is very resilient to mold and mildew buildup.
-Being constantly exposed to water can create a safe haven for bacteria and mold to grow.
+Being constantly exposed to water can create a haven for bacteria and mold to grow.
+And since you will typically have this cooler around lots of water, this protective shell is extremely important.

 Finally, it is extremely easy to clean with a water hose and can handle soaps and other cleaning products without issue.